 Ask any member of Team Byrdie whether she prefers cream or powder highlighter, and she'll tell you cream every time.
 That's simply because creams look way more natural and dewier, as opposed to sparkly and artificial.
-Speaking of products Byrdie editors agree on, this luminous cream stick has been a team favorite ever since it launched during the mad highlighter craze of 2016.
+Speaking of products Byrdie editors agree on, this luminous cream stick has been a team favorite ever since it launched.
 Swirl two fingers into the product, and then pat it on your cheekbones, the tip of your nose, Cupid's bow, and inner corners of your eyes for a dewy, brightened effect that you'll be hard-pressed to get from any other drugstore highlight.

-Benefit's brand-new foundation is so good, we've already decided it's the one you should buy if you're looking to spend around 30 bucks.
-The texture is so absurdly lightweight you can barely feel it, yet its formula, loaded with smoothing shea extract and soft-focus "blurring spheres," still manages to create an airbrushed effect.
+Benefit's foundation is so good—the texture is so absurdly lightweight you can barely feel it, yet its formula, loaded with smoothing shea extract and soft-focus "blurring spheres," still manages to create an airbrushed effect.
 Like the Physicians Formula pick, it has light to medium coverage and a finish that's matte but still skin-like.

 If celebrities, makeup artists, and beauty editors all recommend a single product over and over again, it means it's probably the best.
 Such is the case with Armani's iconic Luminous Silk Foundation, which comes in 24 shades, all of which have a ton of pigment but a super-lightweight texture, creating a flawless and radiant finish with very little product used.
 The formula is incredibly blendable, buildable, and leaves the skin looking like real skin.
 At $64, it's definitely a splurge but totally worth it if your budget allows.